 When you have a health disorder that requires medical attention, you expect doctors and other medical professionals in Johns Island to effectively treat your condition.
 This is not always the case.
 It’s possible for a doctor to misdiagnose your condition, or for a defective anesthesia machine to fail during a surgical procedure or for a medical staffer to make a mistake during your treatment in the hospital.
 These and other types of medical errors can lead to serious health consequences that require additional medical treatment to correct the problems.
-If you are in this situation or you have lost a loved one because of a medical error, contact the law firm of Christmas Law where you can speak to a Johns Island medical malpractice attorney.
+If you are in this situation or you have lost a loved one because of a medical error, contact Christmas Injury Lawyers where you can speak to a Johns Island medical malpractice attorney.

 Our accomplished legal team has helped patients throughout South Carolina pursue compensation for damages caused by health care providers and medical institutions.
 Our law firm knows how difficult it is for clients to handle an unexpected physical injury or loss of life due to a medical professional’s errors and negligence.
 We fight for our clients’ rights and assist them in pursuing the compensation to which they are entitled under South Carolina law.